NikolaLohinski/free-go/README.md

 ## About

-This project aims to provide the base Go components to create a `terraform` provider for the Freebox Delta, mostly to leverage its VMs scheduling capability via infrastructure as code.
-It does also aim to reach feature parity with [`juju2013/go-freebox`](https://github.com/juju2013/go-freebox) and [`moul/go-freebox`](https://github.com/moul/go-freebox) but with actual unit and integration testing to make it really reliable.
+This project aims to provide the base Go components to create a `terraform` provider for the Freebox Delta to be able to leverage its VMs scheduling capabilities via infrastructure as code.
+It also aims to reach feature parity with [`juju2013/go-freebox`](https://github.com/juju2013/go-freebox), [`moul/go-freebox`](https://github.com/moul/go-freebox) and eventually [`hacf-fr/freebox-api`](https://github.com/hacf-fr/freebox-api) but with actual unit tests, maximal code coverage and integration testing.

 Contributions are welcomed !